Are Triggers Needed for Document-Level Event Extraction?: Models

 We next describe changes made to \gttsys, \degreesys and \tanlsys to run in various settings.

 \paragraph{Pipeline} We modify \degreesys to fit the pipeline architecture.
 We train distinct models for trigger and argument extraction.
 Specifically, the trigger extraction input and output templates only contain slots for a trigger and event type; the argument extraction input templates have an additional slot for a trigger (identified during trigger extraction) and the output templates only remove the slot for the trigger, retaining only slots for each argument type.
-The model is called once to generate templates for all identified triggers (trigger extraction) and once for each \{identified trigger, event type\} pair to identify arguments (argument extraction).
+The model is called once to fill natural language templates for all identified triggers (trigger extraction) and once for each \{identified trigger, event type\} pair to identify arguments (argument extraction).
 We did not use \gttsys for pipelined experiments.
 By default, \tanlsys, \tanlsys + \uiucsys are pipelined models.

 \paragraph{No Triggers} We modify all models to run without the use of triggers.
-For \tanlsys, the raw text is provided and the model tags arguments with an event type and number and the argument role (i.e.\ ``perpetrating individual for attack 1'').
+All \textit{no trigger} experiments were conducted in an e2e manner.
+For \tanlsys, the raw text is provided and the model tags arguments with an event type and number and the argument role (e.g.\ ``perpetrating individual for attack 1'').
 A single span can have multiple such tags if it is a shared entity mention for multiple events.
 The spans associated with each unique \{event type, number\} pair are processed into fillers for single events.
 This scheme only requires one pass of T5 for full event extraction.
 For \degreesys, we only remove the slot for the trigger in input/output templates.
 By default, \gttsys is an e2e system that does not use triggers.

-\paragraph{End-to-End (with triggers)} For \tanlsys, the event type and number and the argument role tag is supplemented with a tag for the trigger (i.e. ``perpetrating individual for attack 1 | trigger = killed'').
+\paragraph{End-to-End (with triggers)} For \tanlsys, the event type and number and the argument role tag is supplemented with a tag for the trigger (e.g.\ ``perpetrating individual for attack 1 | trigger = killed'').
 There is still only one pass for full event extraction.
-For \gttsys, a slot is added at the start the output event templates for a trigger.
+For \gttsys, a slot is added at the start of the output event templates for a trigger.
 By default, \degreesys is an e2e system using triggers.